sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 Upon receipt of the "heartbeat-response" payload, the Orchestrator will update its inventory of currently operational components with the timestamp of the receipt.
 If the Orchestrator originally requested the component's capabilities as well, further interactions will initiate and complete the {{capability-advertisement-taxonomy}} process.

 ## Collection
-The following sections detail the interactions supporting the collection of posture attributes from one or many endpoints within the ecosystem.
-Collector capabilities will determine both the set of endpoints each collector from which posture attributes may be collected, as well as the various methods of collection used by those collectors.
+The following sections detail the interactions supporting the collection of posture attributes from one or many endpoints within the SACM ecosystem.
+Collector capabilities will determine both the set of endpoints from which posture attributes may be collected, as well as the various methods of collection used by those collectors.

 ### Ad-Hoc
 {: #ad-hoc-collection-taxonomy title="Ad-Hoc Collection"}